Akshit11318/raven-mm23b009/README.md

 ### 1. [Q2.md](./Q2.md)

 **Description:**
-- This file provides detailed documentation for the codebase named "Raven."
+- This file provides detailed documentation for the method `get_cred_config` in `/Raven/raven/client.cpp`
-- It explains the architecture, purpose, and functionality of the related code components.
+- The `get_cred_config` method initializes and returns a QUIC credential configuration for secure client communication.
+It allocates memory for a `QUIC_CREDENTIAL_CONFIG` structure, sets its values, and returns a pointer to the configured structure.
+This method ensures the client is configured with proper credentials for secure communication using Microsoft QUIC (msquic).
+.

 ---